ddchristopher/classic-arcade-game/README.md

 ## How to Run

+Live version available at https://ddchristopher.github.io/classic-arcade-game/

-Download the GitHub repository and open the index.html file in a browser to begin the game.
+Alternately, download the GitHub repository and open the index.html file in a browser to begin the game.

 ## How to Play